ice1e0/timelog/README.md

 timelog
 =======
-Timelog is a style of logging your time in markdown text files.
+Timelog is a style of logging your time in markdown files.
 The timelog cli tool helps you to extract data from your timelog.md files.
 Timelog is inspired by [ledger](https://www.ledger-cli.org/).